Christ Church Cathedral

 The disestablishment of the Church of Ireland in 1871 saw a further constitutional change and financial disendowment at the cathedral.
 With members of the laity now responsible for the building’s maintenance it became essential to provide for lay participation in its governance.
 A cathedral board of laymen (as was the case then) and clergy was formed in addition to the solely clerical chapter.

-You can visit the cathedral easily from the Dublin Citi Hotel as it is within 5 minutes walking distance, but be sure to check the monthly changing opening hours, but usually, it opens at 9:30 a.m.
+You can visit the cathedral easily from Dublin Citi Hotel as it is within 5 minutes walking distance, but be sure to check the monthly changing opening hours.
+Usually, it opens at 9:30 a.m.
 (12:30 a.m. on Sundays) till 5 p.m.
 There are guided and non-guided tours available.

 The History of Christ Church Cathedral